Appearance

 https://<your_company_name>.secure.treezor.co

-This article takes you through the steps to implement mTLS and sign your requests, focusing on your Sandbox environment.
+This article takes you through the steps to implement mTLS, focusing on your Sandbox environment.
 Please bear in mind you'll have to repeat the same procedure for your Production environment.

 Setting up your certificates

-In return, Treezor provides the signed certificates for you to configure your client and authenticate your requests.
+In return, Treezor provides the signed certificate for you to configure your client and authenticate your requests.

-You need to provide a different set of certificates for each of your Treezor environments (Sandbox and Production), which means you’ll have to send 4 CSR files.
+You need to provide a certificate for each of your Treezor environments (Sandbox and Production), which means you’ll have to send 2 CSR files.

 1. Create your RSA keys sensitive data

-You need a private key to create your certificate signing request (CSR); you have to create 2 key pairs for your 2 Sandbox CSRs.
+You need a private key to create your certificate signing request (CSR).

 These keys must have the following attributes: